natashabatalha/picaso/docs/installation.rst

 	ls
 	grid

-Where the folder ``grid/`` contains whatever ``pysynphot`` data files you have downloaded (e.g. a folder called ``ck04models/``).
+Where the folder ``grid/`` contains whatever ``stsynphot`` data files you have downloaded (e.g. a folder called ``ck04models/``).

 .. note::

-	1. STScI serves these files in a few different places, with a few different file structures. **PySynphot only cares that the environment variable points to a path with a folder called `grid`.
+	1. STScI serves these files in a few different places, with a few different file structures. **stsynphot only cares that the environment variable points to a path with a folder called `grid`.
 So do not worry if `grp/hst/cdbs` appears different.**

 Autodownloads